 Symposium Differing bodyminds: Choreographing New Pathways

-On April 23, 2020, the Centre for Cultural Studies (KU Leuven) and STUK House for Dance, Image & Sound are hosting their fifth annual symposium on choreographic issues.
-This year’s theme is: Differing bodyminds: Moving along New Pathways.
-The event brings together speakers from different theoretical fields with dance scholars, practitioners and an interested audience to think about issues that are situated at the border between dance and society.
+On April 19th, 2022, Cultural Studies (KU Leuven), NeuroEpigenEthics (U Antwerp), and STUK House for Dance, Image & Sound organize Differing bodyminds: Choreographing New Pathways, a hybrid symposium that brings together speakers from different theoretical fields with dance scholars, practitioners and an interested audience to think about issues that are situated at the border between dance and dis/ability.

 Speakers: Prof. Jane Gallop (University of Wisconsin-Milwaukee), Prof. Carrie Sandahl (University of Illinois at Chicago), Sonja Jokiniemi (performance artist), Prof. Robert McRuer (George Washington University)

 14.10 – 15.55 Lecture Jane Gallop